In today’s post, we look at how to demolish those strongholds that are holding us back from our healing.

 2 Cor 5:17

-Seeing yourself in Christ means seeing yourself healed, even if your body is in pain.
+Seeing yourself in Christ means seeing yourself healed, even if your body is in pain or with symptoms.
 The key is to not look at your situation in the natural.

 Knowing who we really are gives us the ability to demolish those strongholds that are helping us survive; we realise those thoughts are ‘not who we are’

 Here are some of the strongholds I am partnering with God to demolish: ‘my life will never change….I’ve lost 20 years and missed out on life…..If only this happened when I was much older’

 Each time I think these thoughts, it’s as though I’m fortifying sickness.

 But the more I undo the conditioning by replacing the thoughts with more realistic ones and living ‘healed’, the more I increase my capacity to receive.

 In other words, I’ve wired in the symptoms, the thoughts and the way of living.
 Now I must learn to unwire them.

 If you’re unsure what your toxic thoughts are, one suggestion is to journal your thoughts at the end of each day.
 Do they align with the Bible?

 Can you replace that thought with a verse instead?
 It might take some time.
 It takes at least 21 days to change a basic thought.